 The overall experience of Rapa Nui and its archaeological sites (in particular the Rano Raraku quarry) was wonderful.

-Lying 3,700km off the Chilean coast, a five-hour flight, Easter Island is truly remote.
+Lying 3,700km off the coast of Chile, a five-hour flight, Easter Island is truly remote.
 Also known as Rapa Nui after the aboriginal Polynesian inhabitants, this is a fascinating destination, not only for its distinctive culture but also for is bleak volcanic beauty and landscape and opportunities for hiking, cycling, kayaking and scuba diving.